openshift/source-to-image/docs/cli.md

 #### Log levels

 There are four log levels:
-* `Level 0` - produces almost no input, just information about success or encountered errors
+* `Level 0` - produces output from containers running `assemble` script and all encountered errors
 * `Level 1` - produces basic information about the executed process
 * `Level 2` - produces very detailed information about the executed process
 * `Level 3` - produces very detailed information about the executed process, alongside with listing tar contents